HISTORY OF THE LORD'S CHURCH THAT NOW MEETS AT 10421 NE. 140TH STREET, KIRKLAND, WA.

 BEGINNING AGAIN - 1955 - 1968

-In July, 1960, a young Lowell Williams and his wife Doris moved from Oregon when he was hired to preach.
+In July, 1960, a young Lowell Williams and his wife Doris moved from Oregon to work with the congregation.

 There were only 21 members at the time, but this nucleus of saints would spark a period of extremely rapid growth for the cause of Christ in the Puget Sound region.
 And it all began with the women.